Golf-Walker surges one ahead in San Antonio

-March 27 American Jimmy Walker took advantage of greatly improved weather conditions at his home tournament to seize an early one-shot lead in the second round of the Texas Open in San Antonio on Friday.
+American Jimmy Walker took advantage of greatly improved weather conditions at his home tournament to seize an early one-shot lead in the second round of the Texas Open in sunny San Antonio on Friday.

-The 36-year-old fired a sparkling five-under-par 67 on a challenging layout at the TPC San Antonio with three consecutive birdies in his last four holes propelling him to the top of the leaderboard.
+The 36-year-old fired a sparkling five-under-par 67 on a challenging layout at the TPC San Antonio with three consecutive birdies in his last four holes.

-Walker, a four-times winner on the PGA Tour, picked up shots at the sixth, seventh and eighth before ending his round with a comfortable par at the ninth to post a six-under total of 138.
+Walker, who clinched his fourth PGA Tour victory at the Sony Open in January, picked up shots at the sixth, seventh and eighth before ending his round with a comfortable par at the ninth to post a six-under total of 138.

 Australian Aaron Baddeley (71) and American Charley Hoffman (72) were tied at five under, a stroke better than world number six Jordan Spieth (69) and fellow American Kevin Na (68).

-"Just made a couple of putts," San Antonio resident Walker told Golf Channel about his strong finish.
-"I hit a couple of good shots in there and just kept trying to build on each hole there at the end.
+"I hit a couple of good shots in there and just kept trying to build on each hole there at the end," San Antonio resident Walker told Golf Channel.
+"That was a nice little finish.

+"I've been working hard on my putting at home and it was ready to go this week.
+It feels like the hard work is paying off.

-"There should be a lot of support from friends and family out so it's going to be fun," Walker said of his thoughts heading into the weekend.
-"I look forward to the challenge.
-It's nice to be right there at the top and have a chance."
+"There should be a lot of support from friends and family so it's going to be fun," Walker said of his thoughts heading into the weekend.
+"I look forward to the challenge."

 The players had struggled in strong gusts up to 40 mph (64 kph) on Thursday when the average score was just under 77, but on Friday the wind died down and switched direction.